Norway on a Budget: Real-World Ways to Save

 3. Self-Cater in Norway

-Buying groceries and cooking our own meals in our vacation home rentals really helped us travel to Norway on a budget.
+Buying groceries and cooking our own meals in our vacation rentals really helped us travel to Norway on a budget.

 4. Rent a Vacation Home Rental

-• You can avoid expensive Norwegian restaurants and save money on food by cooking your own meals.
+And having access to a kitchen is an important element of traveling to Norway on a budget.
+You can avoid expensive Norwegian restaurants and save money on food by cooking your own meals.

-• As a bonus, apartment rentals in Norway are often cheaper than an equivalent hotel.
+As a bonus, apartment rentals in Norway are often cheaper than an equivalent hotel.

 Vacation rentals help you travel to Norway on a budget